abhayks1/mosaic-pm/specification-discussions/20200214-subgraph-gen1-facilitator.md

 ## Tasks
 1. Create new repository mosaic-subgraph.

 1. While deploying subgraph, unique subgraph name needs to be provided for deployment.
-The standard format followed is `<prefix>/<postfix>`.
-Below is the proposed subgraph name format: `mosaic/{origin|aux}-erc20gateway`. e.g. mosaic/origin-erc20gateway, mosaic/aux-erc20gateway
+   Below is the proposed subgraph name format: `mosaic-<contractType>-<shortened 6char address 0xabc..123>`. e.g. "mosaic-stargateway-0xabc321", "mosaic-starcogateway-0xdef476"

 1. Define all the entities in schema.graphql
     - DeclaredDepositIntent